 This well-loved steakhouse may not offer your typical postcard-like harbour views of Hong Kong, but it is still a great spot for sky-high dining.
 From the spacious terrace, you’ll get to see wrap-around views of the bustling Wan Chai neighbourhood, as well as some of the harbour.
 Should it get too hot, the interior is also lovely to duck back into, with views that are no less stunning.
-They do a good three-course set dinner ($450) with Australian filet mignon, as well as set lunches that are great value for what is included.
+They have classics including burgers, steaks, and beef Wellington, as well as a bang-for-your-buck executive lunch set and a holiday lunch.

 Wooloomooloo Steakhouse, 31/F & Rooftop, The Hennessy, 256 Hennessy Road, Wan Chai | (+852) 2893 6960